 The usual convention for financial data is that the rectangle is empty if (open < close) and solid fill if (close < open).
 This is the behavior you will get if the current fillstyle is set to "empty".
-See fillstyle candlestick finance demos.
+See fillstyle (p.
+150).

-(p.
-141).
 If you set the fillstyle to solid or pattern, then this will be used for all boxes independent of open and close values.
 See also set bars (p.
-94) and financebars (p.
-45).
-See also the
+101) and financebars (p.
+49).
+See also the and finance demos.